danusio/finance/README.md

 # finance
-Quantitative finance analysis and experiments
+Quantitative finance analysis and experiments package in R.